 Engine Code

-VAUXHALL B-12-XHL-EB2DT engine (2018–2023) – Specs, Problems & Compatibility Database
+Vauxhall B-12-XHL-EB2DT Engine (2018–2023) – Specs, Problems & Compatibility Database

 The Vauxhall B12 XHL (also designated EB2DT by PSA/Stellantis) is a 1,199 cc, inline‑three turbo‑diesel engine produced between 2018 and 2023.
 It features a double overhead camshaft (DOHC), 12‑valve configuration with high‑pressure common‑rail direct injection, delivering 66 kW (90 PS) and 230 Nm of torque.
-The aluminium block with cast‑iron liners and integrated exhaust manifold reduce weight while enabling rapid catalyst light‑off for urban emissions compliance.
+The aluminium block with cast‑iron liners and integrated exhaust manifold reduce weight while enabling rapid catalyst light‑off for urban emissions complian

 Vauxhall Engine